mircealungu/mircea/essays/devx-and-ai.md

 - **Localized LLM agents** instead of the basic search that websites are using nowadays.
 E.g., StackOverflow search is currently abysmal.
 Maybe this is why they have announced that they are working on a LLM powered interface.
 (Still open: how could such a system solve the attribution problem?)
 - **Personalized LLM agents**.
 That learn from the individual, small apprentices that with time learn to write code in the style of their user.
 - **Better UIs - Beyond chat and auto-complete** -- some of these companies push towards replacing all the UI with chats.
 I think we have to go the other way around.
 We have developed rich user interactions over the recent years; how can we integrate the LLM inside them?
+- How do you study these things?
+How do you compare?
+Running after every new version of every new model of every new company is useless.
+New versions might decrease in quality as the company needs to cut on operations.
+From this POV, running one owns' model is more sustainable.
 - In which other areas can we use generative AI?
 	- **Code understanding** - still the hardest part of maintenance -- developer spend 80% of their time reading code rather than writing; why? because this is hard.
 If we can use LLMs to make code more understandable, this would be a very good thing (TM)!
 	- Requirements ? but these models are imprecise - how can they help?
 Embrace the imprecision?